MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-tools.md

 ## Office Telemetry Dashboard

 In the past, before there was the Readiness Toolkit or the Office 365 ProPlus readiness features in Configuration Manager, we recommended Office Telemetry Dashboard for Office compatibility assessment.
-Office Telemetry Dashboard, which was first released in Office 2013, is still a supported tool, but we now only recommend it for certain specific scenarios.
+Office Telemetry Dashboard, which was first released in Office 2013, is still a supported tool, but we now only recommend if you need specific usage and health information.

-Office Telemetry Dashboard can assist some organizations in both the Upgrade and Manage phases, because it provides the following specialized functionality:
+Office Telemetry Dashboard can assist some organizations primarily in the Manage phase, because it provides the following usage and health information:

 - Runtime application and document usage, which tracks which Office applications and files are used.
 - Runtime issue logging, which tracks application and add-in crashes, VBA macro errors, and usages of deprecated or modified VBA APIs.

 Office Telemetry Dashboard gathers an inventory of add-ins and Office files as they are used.
 Since this inventory is gathered through usage, you need to collect inventory over a period of time, such as at least 30 days.
 This time is needed to accumulate sufficient data to provide meaningful insight into usage patterns within your organization.

 In contrast, Readiness Toolkit and Configuration Manager provide an instant inventory of installed add-ins and recently used documents without the need to wait for usage patterns to emerge.
 These tools also provide Office 365 ProPlus support and adoption information for add-ins, and they proactively scan VBA macros for potential compability issues prior to your upgrade.

-> [!NOTE]
-> You can use the Readiness Toolkit to create reports based on add-in data from Office Telemetry Dashboard.
+If needed, you can use the Readiness Toolkit to create reports based on add-in data from Office Telemetry Dashboard.

 The runtime issue logging provided by Office Telemetry Dashboard can help with health tracking as your organization upgrades to Office 365 ProPlus and as you manage ongoing updates to Office 365 ProPlus.
 This health information can be used to determine if the upgrade to Office 365 ProPlus is successful based on the volume of health issues.
 The detailed health reporting also helps with remediation.